Bobby McDermott: Professional basketball career

-McDermott dropped out of high school after just one year, and was picked up by the Brooklyn Visitations after making a name for himself on the playgrounds.
-He continued the trend in the American Basketball League.
+McDermott dropped out of Flushing High School after just one year there, and was picked up by the Brooklyn Visitations after making a name for himself on the playgrounds (starting with him playing for the Whitestone Separates Juniors semipro basketball team at 15 years old) and the independently ran Long Island Imps team.
+He continued that trend in the American Basketball League.
 He led the league in scoring, and helped Brooklyn win the 1934-35 ABL championship against the dominant Philadelphia Sphas in their prime.
 He spent a year in the New York Professional League where he set a playoff record for most points with 32.
 He played with the recently reorganized Original Celtics for the next three years.

 He went back to the ABL and was again the league's scoring leader, returned to the Celtics for another season, then settled down for a while with the Ft.
 Wayne Zollner Pistons of the National Basketball League in 1941.
 From 1941 to 1946 he was at his peak.
 He improved his shot and for the first time, his free throw percentage rose near or around 80%.
 He continued to get more accurate and dangerous while keeping his legendary range.
-The Pistons won over 80% of their games and made five consecutive NBL finals appearances.
+The Pistons won over 80% of their games and made four consecutive NBL finals appearances.
 They won NBL titles in 1944 and 1945, as well as the World Professional Basketball Tournament in Chicago.
 At the same time, his popularity soared, and he appeared at a war bond rally alongside Jack Dempsey and Martha Raye.

 McDermott became a player-coach during 1946.
-He took up the same position when he moved to the Chicago Gears.
-On the Gears, he was teamed with the biggest inside threat in the league, George Mikan.
-They won the 1946-47 NBL championship together.
-Though he would continue to play professionally for several more years, McDermott's last year with the Gears was his final year of stardom on a winning team.
+He took up the same position when he moved to the Chicago American Gears.
+On the American Gears, he was teamed with the biggest inside threat in the league, George Mikan.
+They won the 1946–47 NBL championship together.
+Though he would continue to play professionally for several more years, McDermott's last year with the American Gears was his final year of stardom on a winning team.